paradedb/helm-charts/README.md

 ## License

-ParadeDB is licensed under the [GNU Affero General Public License v3.0](LICENSE).
+ParadeDB is licensed under the [GNU Affero General Public License v3.0](LICENSE) and as commercial software.

+For commercial licensing, please contact us at [sales@paradedb.com](mailto:sales@paradedb.com).

+If you are an open-source project and would like to use ParadeDB under a different license, please contact us at [hello@paradedb.com](mailto:hello@paradedb.com).